 Dr. Matsumoto received his medical degree in 1975 from the University of Washington School of Medicine in Seattle.
 Following his residency and chief residency in internal medicine at the University of Washington School of Medicine Affiliated Hospitals from 1975-1979, he was a senior fellow in Medicine/Endocrinology & Metabolism at the University of Washington School of Medicine from 1979-1982.
 Dr. Matsumoto is a diplomat of the American Board of Endocrinology and Metabolism and American Board of Internal Medicine.

-Dr. Matsumoto has written 166 peer-reviewed, original research papers, and over 88 invited reviews and book chapters.
-His research has focused on physiological and clinical effects of testosterone in aging men, diagnosis and treatment of male hypogonadism, endocrine control of spermatogenesis and testis function, male contraceptive development, and the neuroendocrine regulation of reproductive function, energy balance, and body composition.
+Dr. Matsumoto has written 210 peer-reviewed, original research papers, and over 99 invited reviews and book chapters.
+His research has focused on physiological and clinical effects of testosterone and other sex hormones in aging men, diagnosis and treatment of male hypogonadism, endocrine control of spermatogenesis and testis function, male contraceptive development, and the neuroendocrine regulation of reproductive function, energy balance, and body composition.